adamlabadorf/bf500/index.md

 rapidly, and Rome was not built in a day.
 Be kind to yourself and to others.
 You are always smarter and more knowledgable today than you were yesterday.

+## Grading

+**Pipeline project - 90%** A component of the pipeline is assigned each week.
+Your code should be committed and pushed to a github repo where you will receive feedback from your TA.
+You will be primarily graded on effort, rather than on whether the code works or not.
+Feedback will consist of stylistic commentary and overall code organization/quality consistent with the principles covered in class.

+**Final project - 10%** In the final project you will apply your pipeline to a different microbial genome and compare the results to your previous run.
+You will write a short report summarizing the results.

 ![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)